superjojo140/ascii-bar/README.md

 ## Why is it cool?

 - 🚀 Extremly lightweight (<10kB) and zero dependencies
-- 🖋️ Custom styling via templateString
-- 🔧 Extremly customisable (configure outout stream, timing calculation, spinner behavior,...)
-- ⭕ Fancy Spinner
+- ⭕ Fancy Spinners
 - 🌈 Unicode support (Emojis, special characters,...)
 - 🎨 Colors
+- 🖋️ Intuitive styling via templateString
 - ⏰ Calculation and pretty printing of overall progress time and time to finish
+- 🔧 Extremly customisable (configure output stream, timing calculation, spinner behavior,...)
 - 📖 Typescript types and documentation

 ## How to use